MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-inference-quantitative_simulation.md

 ### Body Temperature

-It has long been reported that the mean body temperature of adults is $98.6^{\circ}$F.  There have been a few articles that challenge this assertion. [@luetkemeier2017]  In 2018, a sample of 52 Stat 216 undergraduates were asked to report their body temperature.
-Is there evidence that the average body temperature of Stat 216 undergraduates differs from the known temperature of $98.6^{\circ}$F?
+It has long been reported that the mean body temperature of adults is $98.6^{\circ}$F.  There have been a few articles that challenge this assertion. [@luetkemeier2017]  In 2018, a sample of 52 STAT 216 undergraduates were asked to report their body temperature.
+Is there evidence that the average body temperature of STAT 216 undergraduates differs from the known temperature of $98.6^{\circ}$F?

 \vspace{2mm}
 * Observational units: